Jef Raskin

-Jef Raskin (born Jeff Raskin; March 9, 1943 – February 26, 2005) was an American human–computer interface expert who conceived and initiated the Macintosh project at Apple in the late 1970s.
+Jef Raskin (born Jeff Raskin; March 9, 1943 – February 26, 2005) was an American human–computer interface expert who conceived and began leading the Macintosh project at Apple in the late 1970s.

 Early life and education

 Jef Raskin was born in New York City to a secular Jewish family, whose surname is a matronymic from "Raske", Yiddish nickname for Rachel.
 He received a BA in mathematics and a BS in physics with minors in philosophy and music from Stony Brook University.
 In 1967, he received a master's degree in computer science from Pennsylvania State University, after having switched from mathematical logic due to differences of opinion with his advisor.
 Even though he had completed work typical for a PhD, the university was not accredited for a PhD in computer science.
 The first original computer application he wrote was a music application as part of his master's thesis.

 Raskin later enrolled in a graduate music program at the University of California, San Diego (UCSD), but quit to teach art, photography, and computer science there.
 He worked as an assistant professor in the Visual Arts department from 1968 until 1974.
 There, he presented shows about toys as works of art.
 Raskin announced his resignation from the assistant professorship by flying over the Chancellor's house in a hot air balloon.
-He was awarded a National Science Foundation grant to establish a Computer and Humanities center which used several 16-bit Data General Nova computers and glass terminals rather than the teletypes which were more common at that time.
+He was awarded a National Science Foundation grant to establish a Computer and Humanities center, which used several 16-bit Data General Nova computers and CRTs, rather than the more common Teletype teleprinters.